 Your children may not be getting enough fibre in their daily meals.
 Good sources of fibre include bran cereals and porridge, fruit (including the skin), beans and peas, leafy green vegetables, dried fruit, and brown rice.
 Knowing how fussy children can be about their food, you may have to be a bit creative about how to get them to eat more fibre.
 One tip we would suggest is to add crushed bran flakes to yoghurt.
-You might also want to take a look at some interest tips on sneaking healthy food into your child's meals!
+You might also want to take a look at some great Jamie Oliver tips on making veggies fun for kids!

 It's also important to bear in mind that many medicines will affect the digestive system, and can cause constipation, diarrhoea or nausea, but usually these are only temporary.
 Cutting down on high fat and high sugar foods will also help.